maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Notes:

-The Sinclair ZX series do not use ASCII and will return different characters for any given value.
+The Sinclair ZX series do not use ASCII for their character encoding and will return different characters if passed a value from a program that assumes ASCII.

 <a name="inkeydexp"></a>
 ### `INKEY$`(*dexp*)

 This function returns the ASCII value of the key currently pressed on the keyboard.
 If no key is pressed when it is called, it returns 0.
-In either case, it immediately continues without waiting for user input, unlike `INPUT` or `GET`. `INKEY$` was a later addition to BASIC and mostly found in interactive programs and games.
+In either case, it immediately continues without waiting for user input, unlike `INPUT` or `GET`. `INKEY$` was a later addition to BASIC and mostly used in interactive programs and games.
 The parameter is a dummy and can be left out, along with the parens, so `I$=INKEY$`, `I$=INKEY$()` and `I$=INKEY$(X)` are all valid in RetroBASIC.

 #### Variations:

 BBC BASIC will calculate *dexp* and if it is non-zero, wait for that many 1/100ths of a second for input, instead of continuing immediately.

-The ORIC-1 and ATMOS used `KEY$`. `KEY$` was also used on the APF Imagination Machine, but this used *dexp* as a parameter selecting a device, 0 was the keyboard, and 1 and 2 were the right and left controllers.
+The ORIC-1 and ATMOS used `KEY$`.

+`KEY$` was also used on the APF Imagination Machine, but this used *dexp* as a parameter selecting a device, 0 was the keyboard, and 1 and 2 were the right and left controllers.

 AppleSoft BASIC and Apple Business BASIC used the `GET` *sexp* statement for this functionality.

-A number of BASICs, including AppleSoft, Apple Business, Atari, BBC, etc., also used the `GET` statement for similar functionality, but most of these waited for a keystroke before continuing, and thus did not serve the same purpose.
+A number of BASICs, including AppleSoft, Apple Business, Atari, BBC, etc., also used the `GET` statement for similar functionality, but most of these waited for a keystroke before continuing, and thus did not serve exactly the same purpose.
 On these platforms, `INKEY$` was often implemented using `USR` or `PEEK`.
 On AppleSoft, one could optionally use an *aexp*, with some caveats.
 Apply versions also did not echo the typed character.

 <a name="instrsexp1sexp2aexp-index-and-pos"></a>
 ### [`INSTR`|`INDEX`|`POS`](*sexp1*,*sexp2*[,*aexp*])

 `INSTR` searches the string *sexp1* for the first occurrence of *sexp2*, returning the numerical location of the match.
 If no match is found, `INSTR` returns 0.
 If the optional *aexp* is provided, searching starts at that index instead.

  `INDEX` and `POS` are aliases for the same feature found in some dialects.
-Note that `POS` is also used as a system function (see below), RetroBASIC can determine which variation of `POS` is being used based on the parameters and supports both uses of `POS` in the same program.
+Note that `POS` is also used as a system function in some dialects (see below).
+RetroBASIC can determine which variation of `POS` is being used based on the parameters and supports both uses of `POS` in the same program.

  #### Examples: